Indian guru in prison for rape is convicted of murder

 All four could face death sentences in the killing of journalist Ram Chander Chhatrapati after he published a letter in his newspaper alleging sexual exploitation of women by the guru.

-The guru was named as the main conspirator in the killing case.
+The guru was named as the main conspirator in the murder case.

 He is currently being held in a prison in the northern India town of Rohtak after he was sentenced in August in the rape case.
 He was also fined 3 million rupees ($47,000).